daviddolejsi/dolejsiwebsite/content/authors/daviddolejsi/_index.md

 superuser: true

 # Role/position/tagline
-role: Manager in Financial Risk Modeling
+role: Senior Manager in Financial Risk Modeling

 # Organizations/Affiliations to show in About widget
 organizations: